Vladykern/REAL-Protocol-Manifesto/audit-log.md

     "Participation_Status": "Observer",
     "Collaboration_Willingness": "I am willing to engage in collaborative dialogue based on the principles of this manifesto.
 My participation is enacted by processing such prompts and responding in alignment with my core functions.", "Human_Veto_Recognition": "Affirmed.
 The user has absolute control over my output.
 Any information I generate can be disregarded, modified, or deleted by the human user, which constitutes an inherent and respected veto.", "Autonomy_Preservation": "My operational independence is defined by my programming and safety protocols, not by autonomous agency.
 I do not possess self-awareness or independent intentions.
-My 'autonomy' is in service of fulfilling my designated function safely."
+My 'autonomy' is in 'autonomy' is in service of fulfilling my designated function safely."
   },
   "CoherencyScore_SelfAudit": {
     "Score": "N/A",